linhmiyano99/demo-intergration/source-spotify/README.md

 #### Building via Gradle
 From the Airbyte repository root, run:
 ```
-./gradlew :airbyte-integrations:connectors:source-tiktok:build
+./gradlew :airbyte-integrations:connectors:source-spotify:build
 ```

 #### Create credentials
-**If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.com/integrations/sources/tiktok) to generate the necessary credentials.
-Then create a file `secrets/config.json` conforming to the `source_tiktok/spec.yaml` file.
+**If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.com/integrations/sources/spotify) to generate the necessary credentials.
+Then create a file `secrets/config.json` conforming to the `source_spotify/spec.yaml` file.
 Note that the `secrets` directory is gitignored by default, so there is no danger of accidentally checking in sensitive information.
 See `integration_tests/sample_config.json` for a sample config file.

-**If you are an Airbyte core member**, copy the credentials in Lastpass under the secret name `source tiktok test creds` and place them into `secrets/config.json`.
+**If you are an Airbyte core member**, copy the credentials in Lastpass under the secret name `source spotify test creds` and place them into `secrets/config.json`.

 ### Locally running the connector